existentialmutt/lt-ruby/README.md

 ## Installation

 1. From LightTable's plugin manager, choose the available tab and double-click the "Ruby Instarepl" plugin to install it.
-2. If your preferred ruby is not your system default, go to User Behaviors and add an entry for `:editor.ruby [(:lt.objs.langs.ruby/ruby-exe "/path/to/ruby")]`
 3. Open the Command Bar and choose `App: Reload Behaviors` or restart LightTable
 4. Open up a ruby file, select some code and use `ctrl/cmd-enter` to eval it.
 Use `ctrl/cmd-shift-enter` to eval the whole file.